Adebayo Majekolagbe, PhD

 About

-Adebayo (Bayo) Majekolagbe is an assistant professor at the University of Alberta’s Faculty of Law.
-He first joined the faculty as an assistant teaching professor in 2023 before stepping into his current role in July 2024.
-He received his bachelor of laws degrees from Ekiti State University and the Nigerian Law School before receiving his LLM degree from the University of Lagos.
-He completed his LLM and PhD at Dalhousie University.
+Adebayo (Bayo) Majekolagbe is an Assistant Professor at the University of Alberta, Faculty of Law.
+He received his Bachelor of Laws degrees from Ekiti State University and the Nigerian Law School before receiving his LLM degrees from the University of Lagos, Nigeria and Dalhousie University, Canada.
+He also holds a PhD from the Schulich School of Law, Dalhousie University.
 Bayo is a fellow of the Marine and Environmental Law Institute, Dalhousie University and the African Sovereign Debt Justice Network.

 He is a member of the International Association for Impact Assessment, the International Union for Conservation of Nature, the Global Network for Human Rights and the Environment, and the Environmental Planning and Assessment Caucus of the Canadian Environmental Network.

-Majekolagbe’s work experience spans continents.
+Bayo’s work experience spans continents.
 He served as associate counsel at Wole Olanipekun & Co, in Lagos, Nigeria.
-At Dalhousie, he was an adjunct professor and researcher at the school’s Marine and Environmental Law Institute.
-He also won several prestigious awards, including the SSHRC’s Vanier Award, Killam Trust’s Killam Award and others.
+At Dalhousie University, he was an adjunct professor and researcher at the Marine and Environmental Law Institute.

 Research